Framework-R-D/phlex-design/doc/appendices/glossary.rst

     Data cell
         A grouping of data products that is identifiable by the framework [#data-set]_.

-        Each data cell has has a data layer label, which indicates the type of the data cell.
+        Each data cell has a data layer label, which indicates the type of the data cell.
         All the data cells of a given data layer are of the same type.
         All the data cells of a given data layer are identifiable by the same type of index, and each is identified by a unique index value.
         In *art*, individual `Run` objects, `Subrun` objects and `Event` objects are examples of data cells.